mayzerrz76/AcademicAdvisorChatbot/README.md

 In an IDE of your choice (we suggest PyCharm) run main.py and click the development server url which is printed to the python console.

+**Upon Creating an account, entering either "Mathematics" or "Computer Science" as a program is required. for a dummy user the username password combo "user guy" "12345678" can be used

 Enjoy.

 ---